 A public restroom must be tidy at all times.
 It affects your image and the health of your customers and employees.
 Public restrooms must be regularly cleaned and sanitized.
 This is especially true for retail, office, and restaurant environments where restrooms are more prone to germs and bacteria buildup due to the number of people using them.
-To make the task easier, a public restroom cleaning checklist comes in handy.
+To make the task easier, a commercial restroom cleaning checklist comes in handy.

 Importance of a Cleaning Checklist